 Over time bacteria have evolved many different antibiotic resistance strategies to accomplish this.

 Antibiotic resistance mechanisms

-1. To stop the antibiotic from reaching its target bacteria may:
+1. Stop the antibiotic from reaching its target:

 - Pump the antibiotic out from the bacterial cell.
 Bacteria can produce pumps that sit in their membrane or cell wall.
 These so-called efflux pumps are very common in bacteria and can transport a variety of compounds such as signal molecules and nutrients.
 Some of these pumps can also transport antibiotics out from the bacterium, in this way lowering the antibiotic concentration inside the bacterial cell.
 In some cases mutations in the bacterial DNA can make the bacteria produce more of a certain pump, which in turn increases resistance.

 - Decrease permeability of the membrane that surrounds the bacterial cell.
 Certain changes in the bacterial membrane make it more difficult to pass through.
 In this way, less of the antibiotic gets into the bacteria.

 - Destroy the antibiotic.
 There are bacterial enzymes that can inactivate antibiotics.
 One example is β-lactamase that destroys the active component (the β-lactam ring) of penicillins, extremely important antibiotics for treating human infections.
 In later years, bacteria that produce extended-spectrum β-lactamases, so called ESBL-producing bacteria, have become a major problem.
 They can degrade a wide spectrum of β-lactam antibiotics, sometimes also the last resort drugs available for infections with these bacteria.